 Tell them what suit or suits you need, and ask them to send you sample photos and fabric swatches.
 Many designers are booked 3-4 months out, so reserving your spot by 2-3 months is very important to ensure you're getting the designer and the suit that you want.

-Here are my recommendations for suit designers:
+Here are my recommendation for a suit designer:

 If you've never competed, you should begin learning and practicing your poses immediately.
 These differ as well, so research your show's organization to ensure you are meeting their exact requirements for quarter turns, presentation walks, and routines.